Sid Lowe: Early life

 Lowe was born and raised in north London.
 He is a fan of neither Arsenal nor Tottenham Hotspur, his two local clubs and fierce rivals, but instead grew up supporting Liverpool.
 He attributes this to his older brother, Ben Lowe forbidding him from following Queens Park Rangers, the same team as he supported, so Lowe picked Liverpool from a list of teams who played in red, settling on them as he admired Kenny Dalglish.

 Lowe studied History and Spanish at the University of Sheffield, spending a year in Oviedo for the Spanish language part of his degree.
 There, he became a fan of local club Real Oviedo.
 He later took a master's degree in History, followed by a PhD on 20th-century Spanish history.
 While in Spain performing research for his master's, he was approached by Guardian journalist and university friend Sean Ingle to write a column on Spanish football.

 Journalism

-Lowe has been writing for The Guardian newspaper and guardian.co.uk website since 2001.
+Lowe has been writing for The Guardian newspaper and website since 2001.
 He regularly appears (via phone or Skype) on The Guardians football podcast Football Weekly where he gives updates on the latest news in La Liga, the top division of Spanish football.
 He conducted a series of relatively lighthearted interviews for an interview series known as "Small Talk" for The Guardian, with Spain-based and Spanish players.
 Some recurrent questions in the "Small Talk" interview series included: "What was the last CD you bought?", "What was the last book you read?" and "Who would win a fight between a lion and a tiger?"